 - How do you like to receive feedback?

 As a people leader, you aren’t expected to have all the right answers.
-Listen to your people to find solutions or compromises that can help employees, no matter where they are in the world, actively participate and feel a part of your team.
+Instead, listen to your people to find solutions or compromises that can help employees, no matter where they are in the world, actively participate and feel a part of your team.